Last Updated on

 As mentioned I feel that a $500 ad budget is mentally too much for new entrepreneurs to throw at something.
 To make this challenge interesting to experienced entrepreneurs as well I'm going to say we only have an initial budget of $50/m to invest in generating that $4k/m.

-So what is the best option in 2017 for achieving $4k/m passively month on month as soon as possible with a starting budget of only $50/m?
+So what is the best option for achieving $4k/m passively month on month as soon as possible with a starting budget of only $50/m?

 As Tim mentioned in the book, when building a muse online business you want to make sure you are entering a market that is big enough.